 7. Get a digital marketing job as a freelancer

-The next step in your career path to become a digital marketing professional, is to get a real digital marketing job.
+The next step in your career path to becoming a digital marketing professional is to get a real digital marketing job.

 You can use job portals like upwork.com, peopleperhour.com, fivver.com to apply for digital marketing jobs.